NEILAS-z/MCAfilter/README.md

 No need for any libraries, everything is written without any dependances being needed besides from the standard python librarys (but they are already pre-installed)

+Takes ~1.4 seconds to parse one MCA file with 4 threads and filtering for `minecraft:deepslate_diamond_ore`

 # `Usage:`

 python main.py [-h] -f FILE -b BLOCK [-t THREADS] [-d]